skinnerjc/inspect_proxmox_sandbox/README.md

         # End config from environment

         vms_config=(
+            VmConfig(
                 # A virtual machine that this provider will install and configure automatically.
-            VmConfig(
                 vm_source_config=VmSourceConfig(
                     built_in="ubuntu24.04" # currently supported: "ubuntu24.04" or "kali"; see schema.py
                 ),
-                name="romeo" # name is optional, but recommended - it will be shown in the Proxmox GUI ),
+                name="romeo", # name is optional, but recommended - it will be shown in the Proxmox GUI ram_mb=512 # optional, default is 2048 MB vcpus=4 # optional, default is 2.
+No attempt is made to check that this will fit in the Proxmox host.
+            ),
             # A virtual machine to restore from backup.
             VmConfig(